aakn/rushil-node-blog/README.md

 	npm install
     npm start
     ```
-* Learn more about jade at [jade syntax docs](http://naltatis.github.io/jade-syntax-docs/)
-* Start editing index.jade and layout.jade (located in /views)
+* In the future if you've got to test your changes, make the changes, run `npm start` in cmd, and then hit `http://localhost:3000/`
-* To push your changes to the server
+* Once you've verified your changes, you can push the changes to the server
+    1. first you'll need to commit the changes. http://git-scm.com/docs/gittutorial
+    2. Push your changes

     ```
     git push